-This braised kale with garlic and lemon is one of my favourite kale recipes.
-It’s really light, full of flavour and goodness.
+This braised kale with garlic and lemon is one of my favorite kale recipes.
+It’s really light, full of flavor and goodness.
 A great side dish with your main or a light lunch with a slice of bread.

 Kale varieties & Nutrients